awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-task-info.md

-# Tutorial: View Information About Tasks and Task Executions \(CLI\)<a name="mw-cli-tutorial-task-info"></a>
+# Tutorial: View Information About Tasks and Task Executions \(AWS CLI\)<a name="mw-cli-tutorial-task-info"></a>

 This tutorial demonstrates how to use the AWS CLI to view details about your completed Maintenance Window executions\.

 As you follow the steps in this tutorial, replace the values in *red* with your own options and IDs\.
 For example, replace the Maintenance Window ID *mw\-0c5ed765acEXAMPLE* and the instance ID *i\-1234567890EXAMPLE* with IDs from resources you have created\.

-If you are continuing directly from [Tutorial: Create and Configure a Maintenance Window \(CLI\)](maintenance-windows-cli-tutorials-create.md), make sure you have allowed enough time for your Maintenance Window to run at least once in order to see its execution results\.
+If you are continuing directly from [Tutorial: Create and Configure a Maintenance Window \(AWS CLI\)](maintenance-windows-cli-tutorials-create.md), make sure you have allowed enough time for your Maintenance Window to run at least once in order to see its execution results\.

+**To view information about tasks and task executions \(AWS CLI\)**

 1. Run the following command to view a list of task executions for a specific Maintenance Window: